willwaugh-git/willwaugh-git/README.md

 Executive Director, AI Innovation Lab at [2X](https://2x.marketing).
 Raleigh, North Carolina.

 Twenty years in technology, B2B marketing and revenue operations.
 The last several years have gone into moving AI work from demonstration to deployment — leading 2X's AI practice and its P&L, with oversight spanning agent strategy and operations.
-Claude says I have been successful navigating domains in my career- from Marketing/GTM -> Technology & Operations -> Client side and Professional Services -> Applied AI
+Twenty years in technology, B2B marketing, and operations across marketing and GTM, then technology and operations, then professional services, and now applied AI.

 These repositories are working notes on what I have experimented with as part of structured hypotheses, organized by function.